phosxd/Any-JSON/README.md

 Custom errors are printed to the console when serialization goes wrong.
 You can access a history of these errors through the `error_stack` property on type handlers that have `print_error` set to true.

 # Limitations
-## Circular references
-Serializing an object that has a property that can lead back to the original object is a circular reference & can cause infinite recursion if you are not aware & carful.
-To get around this, you can utilize the `property_references` rule.

 ## Handling local classes:
 All objects extending a custom class that is NOT globally available (defined as a child of a parent script) cannot be automatically identified as it has no global name.